Advertisement

 ELBW infants are more likely to develop bronchiolitis (inflammation of the small airways in the lungs) or recurrent wheeze.
 Babies with bronchiolitis often need to be treated in hospital.

 These infants also usually have reactive airways disease, which tends to cause symptoms similar to asthma.
-About a quarter of all ELBW infants will have asthma-like symptoms into middle childhood.
+About 20 per cent of all ELBW infants will have asthma-like symptoms into middle childhood.

 Exercise problems

 Children who were born very prematurely generally have a lower exercise capacity than those who were born at full term.
-This is believed to be due to a combination of factors, including reduced lung function, reduced muscle bulk and slim build, coordination problems and possibly a degree of over-protection by parents.
+This is believed to be due to a combination of factors, including reduced lung function, reduced muscle bulk, slim build and coordination problems.

 Exercises that help control breathing, such as swimming, are recommended.
 These may also enhance lung growth.
 Weight-bearing exercise, such as walking, should also be encouraged, as it will help develop strong bones.